AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/marketo-mapping/named-accounts.md

 solution: Experience Platform
 title: Named accounts mapping fields
 topic: overview
-description: The table below contain the mappings between the Marketo named accounts dataset and their corresponding XDM fields.
+description: The table below contains the mappings between the Marketo named accounts dataset and their corresponding XDM fields.
 ---

 # Named accounts mapping fields

-The table below contain the mappings between the [!DNL Marketo] named accounts dataset and their corresponding XDM fields.
+The table below contains the mappings between the [!DNL Marketo] named accounts dataset and their corresponding XDM fields.

 >[!IMPORTANT]
 >
 >If you are ingesting B2B data from [!DNL Marketo] and another CRM system, then select `External-Account-key` from the first row of source datasets.
-If you are ingesting B2B data exclusively from [!DNL Marketo], then `Account-key` from the first row.
+If you are ingesting B2B data exclusively from [!DNL Marketo], then select `Account-key` from the first row.

 | Source dataset | XDM target field |
 | -------------- | ---------------- |